Everyone’s heard about the magical properties of oil when it comes to hair growth. But in reality, is oil good for your hair?

-Well, a little oil goes a long way but it’s actually the scalp that benefits from it the most.
-The act of massaging your scalp with oil improves blood circulation, which in turn improves blood flow and the absorption of important nutrients for hair growth from your diet.
+Well, a little oil goes a long way, but it’s actually the scalp that benefits from it the most.
+The act of massaging your scalp with it improves blood circulation, which in turn improves blood flow and the absorption of important nutrients for hair growth from your diet.

-So yes, oil does assist in hair growth but not by coating each strand from root to tip!
+So yes, oil treatments (for hair growth) are ok but not by coating each strand from root to tip!
 If you’re looking for something to give your hair some shine and improve its texture, look into protein treatments or the ever-dependable conditioner.